tin6150/gpu-test/DevNote.rst

 This is containerization of GJ's cuda-example at https://gitlab.com/gustav.r.jansen/cuda-examples

-attempt to get binary to run gpu burn in and power load test on the greta gpu nodes.
+Container with binary to run gpu burn in and power load test on the greta gpu nodes. node does not have nvcc, so use cloud container build to compile program and run as docker binary.

+(why did this repo get created with master branch?  rename to main needed quite a few steps!)

 ~~~~~